michaelmungaimaina/elixir-salon-spur/README.md

 - **Backend:**
   - Node.js
   - Express.js (for creating the server and API routes)
-  - MongoDB (for storing data such as user information and service details)
+  - MySQL DB (for storing data such as user information and service details)

 ---